SebMilardo/GetData_PeerAssessment1/CodeBook.md

 The R script does the following:

 1. Merges the training and the test sets to create one data set.
 In order to merge the data, a function called "getData" reads the content of the test and the train folders.
 The results are then combined in the variable called "Data"

 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 The measurement on the mean and std are selected using grep

-3. Uses descriptive activity names to name the activities in the data set
+3. Uses descriptive activity names to name the activities in the data set.
 Activity names are extracted from activity_labels.txt

 4. Appropriately labels the data set with descriptive variable names.
 Descriptive variable names are extracted from features.txt

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 The tidy data set is stored in tidyData.txt